balupton/guides/source/getting-started/first-app.md

 cd my-new-app
 ```

-Currently, Ember CLI still installs Ember v1.13, this will change in the future.
-In the meantime, to install Ember v2.0, you must use bower to grab the latest version (if asked which version you want, press the number for ember 2):
+Currently, [Ember CLI still installs Ember v1.13](https://github.com/ember-cli/ember-cli/issues/4671), this will change in the future.
+In the meantime to install Ember v2.0, you can use Bower to grab the latest version (if asked which version you want, press the number for ember 2), do this by:

 ```shell
 bower install ember
 ```

-To get started with your development, launch the Ember CLI development server using:
+To start with your development, launch the Ember CLI development server using:

 ```shell
 ember server